Kotlin/KEEP/proposals/explicit-api-mode.md

 ## Compatibility

 The explicit mode doesn't change the semantics of the correct code and does not affect bytecode generation, so it's safe from the standpoint of compatibility.
-For example, if some code was compiled once in explicit mode and later without explicit mode, the result should be the same.
+For example, if some code was compiled once in the explicit mode and later without explicit mode, the result should be the same.

-However, this mode could make previously correct code to compile with errors (the code that had default visibility declarations and inferred types in public API).
+However, this mode could make previously correct code to compile with errors (the code that had the default visibility declarations and inferred types in public API).
 That effect is similar to the "Treat warning as errors" option; but the separate compiler flag allows fine-grained control (since we can't turn _particular_ warnings into errors).